 Over at The National Interest, I’ve written an article parsing this distinction and what it means for the American approach to the South China Sea.
 I argue that

-The South China Sea dispute is governed by a number of different bodies of international law.
-At its core, though, there are two primary legal quarrels: the dispute over territory and the dispute over the substance and application of maritime law.
+Although the United States will often urge the claimants to resolve the South China Sea dispute in accordance with “international law” writ broadly, the conflict is governed in reality by a number of different bodies of international law.
+Building on the historical backgrounder in an earlier post, I will lay out here the two primary legal quarrels at the core of the South China Sea conflict: the dispute over territory and the dispute over the substance and application of maritime law.